cyruzin/feelthemovies/api/insomnia-schema/README.md

 ## Recommendations

-This endpoitn will give you the last 10 recommendations.
+This endpoint will provide the last 10 recommendations.

 **GET - /recommendations?page=1**